rezaAmiri123/test-project/README.md

 This is a pilot project based on microservices.
-It is supposed to have a part.
+It is supposed to have some part.

 Part 1 is about users:
 We can add users and see what has been added.